-OSPI Civics Assessments4

-History of Voting in America

-Elementary School

-Who gets to vote?
-(45 minutes)

-Middle School

-High School.40Which elected official has the most impact on your day-to-day life?What issues are important to our state's elected officials?
-(45 minutes) 43How do voters determine credibility or accuracy of information?
-(45 minutes)

-Additional materials:

-Washington Elections crossword puzzle and answer key

-How is voting in Washington unique?

-How do I register to vote in Washington?
-61

-How do I vote as a 62

-How do I cast a ballot?
-63

-How is my ballot counted?

-Student Mock Election 65
+Path of the Ballot in Washington State OSPI Civics Assessments4 History of Voting in America6 Elementary School How are people encouraged to vote?
+(45 minutes) Middle School How do Washingtonians exercise their political power?
+Do Washington voters have more power than others?
+(60-75 minutes) High School.40Which elected official has the most impact on your day-to-day life?43What issues are important to our state's elected officials?
+(45 minutes) Additional materials: Classroom Guide to Voter Registration56 Washington Elections crossword puzzle and answer key Activity page How do I vote and return my ballot?61 Why is my signature important?62 How do I register to vote as a63 What is different about voting in Washington?
+64 Copy-and-cut VoteWA cards 65 Elections glossary 66

-A PDF of Teaching Elections in Washington State with active hyperlinks is available at sos.wa.gov/civics/.
+A PDF of Teaching Elections in Washington State is available at sos.wa.gov/elections/civics